Steven101projects/Steven101projects/README.md

 ---

-> “Code without context is just noise.
-I build context.”
+> “Lol just do it.
+Seriously..”